top of page

 Blair Roxborough – President

-Prior to joining St George's Hospital, Blair held executive leadership positions in the Tourism sector in New Zealand and overseas, most recently in Melbourne where he was responsible for both luxury and main stream hotel accommodation brands in Victoria, Queensland, South Australia and Tasmania.
+Prior to joining St George's Hospital, Blair held executive leadership positions in the tourism sector in New Zealand and overseas.
+In Australia he was responsible for both luxury and mainstream hotel accommodation brands in Victoria, Queensland, South Australia and Tasmania.

 Fiona Michel – Vice-President